pbollhorn/bi-group-5-and-9/exam_project/README.md

 - This is relevant for our fictional movie production company because we can advise them of trends in the industry.

 #### Sentiment of movie overview:
+- Find the sentiment of the movie based on the movie overview